wp-repository/wpmu-plugin-stats/README.md

 ### Description
 This plugin provides a snapshot view of which blogs are using any particular plugin.

-For sites that are using Plugin Commander to manage plugins, additional columns for the Plugin Commander settings of Auto Activate and User Controlled are included.

-For sites that are using Plugin Manager, additional columns for the Plugin Manager settings of Auto Activate, User Controlled and Supporter Controlled are included.

 Because the time to generate stats can be quite large, network plugin useage is cached and can be regenerated anytime via the "Regenerate" button.